User Note Editing Guidelines

 These are some guidelines to follow when editing user notes in the manual.

-To begin editing user notes in the manual, you must have SVN commit access to the manual, and you must either:
+To begin editing user notes in the manual, you must have a PHP.net account, and you must either:

 - Subscribe to the